nikosuenderhauf/nikosuenderhauf.github.io/_pages/teaching.md

 ### University Courses

+I currently teach into the Master's of Robotics and AI, covering
+ * ENN583 -- Foundations of Robotic Vision
+ * ENN585 -- Advanced Machine Learning

+In the past, I taught our undergraduate students in the Mechatronics degree in the following units:
  * EGB339 -- Introduction to Robotics
  * EGH419 -- Mechatronics Design 3
  * EGH444 -- Digital Signals and Image Processing